Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Interpolation

-where $\mathbf{R}_{d}$, $\mathbf{R}_{d}^{\ast}$, and $\mathbf{R}_{\gu}$ are correlation matrices constructed using a Gaussian kernel with range parameter $\psi$.
-Equation~\eqref{Eq_Interpolation-D} propagates the estimated spatial deformation to the ungauged sites, effectively weighting the mapping according to proximity in the geographic domain $\mathcal{S}$.
+where $\mathbf{R}_{d}$, $\mathbf{R}_{d}^{\ast}$, and $\mathbf{R}_{\gu}$ are correlation matrices constructed using a Gaussian (squared-exponential) kernel with range parameter $\psi > 0$.
+Distribution~\eqref{eq:Interpolation_D} propagates the estimated spatial deformation to the ungauged sites, effectively weighting the mapping according to proximity in the geographic domain $\mathcal{S}$.